lucaswerkmeister/ACDC/README.md

 # AC/DC [![Build Status](https://travis-ci.com/lucaswerkmeister/ACDC.svg?branch=master)](https://travis-ci.com/lucaswerkmeister/ACDC)

-**Add to Commons / Descriptive Claims** is a user script for Wikimedia Commons to add a collection of statements to a set of files.
+**Add to Commons / Descriptive Claims** is a gadget for Wikimedia Commons to add a collection of statements to a set of files.
-See the [on-wiki documentation](https://commons.wikimedia.org/wiki/User:Lucas_Werkmeister/ACDC) for more information.
+See the [on-wiki documentation](https://commons.wikimedia.org/wiki/Help:Gadget-ACDC) for more information.

 ## Development